gsbark/TopGNN/README.md

 ### 2. Running Examples and Training
 #### 1. Running a Benchmark 2D TO

-To run a 2D topology optimization problem example, navigate to the `examples` folder and execute `RunTest_2D.m`
+To run a 2D topology optimization problem example, navigate to the `examples` folder and execute `RunTest_2D.m`.

 #### 2. Training the Model:

-To train the GNN model, execute  `main_train.py` in the `GNN` folder
+To train the GNN model, execute  `main_train.py` in the `GNN` folder.